 Friday, July 15, 2016

 The Pike Brewery in Seattle Washing is one of my favorite breweries.
 While I was in Seattle this past spring I happened to go to The Pike Brewery and have some of their beers.
-One in particular I had I tap, Pike High Five Salish Lodge & Spa Hopped Honey Ale, 5.6% ABV with 24 IBUs, really caught my attention and I said I need to review this.
-Well it just so happens that they have bottled it and are distributing into here in North Carolina.
+One, in particular, I had I tap, Pike High Five Salish Lodge & Spa Hopped Honey Ale, 5.6% ABV with 24 IBUs, really caught my attention and I said I need to review this.
+Well, it just so happens that they have bottled it and are distributing into here in North Carolina.
 High Five is collaboration, but a different kind of collaboration, not just between to breweries, but between the Pike Brewery and Salish Lodge & Spa.
 Salish produces the honey that is used in this beer, along with aromatic Yakima Valley Hops.
 High Five pours a dark yellow color with a deep orange tint to it that makes it look more of an orange color.
 The head is a bright fluffy white standing two fingers tall and slowly fades into thick gorgeous laving.
 The aroma is sweet with tiny traces of a hopped aroma; there is also a faint biscuit scent.
-The taste is on that you’ll what to enjoy over and over.
+The taste is that you’ll what to enjoy over and over.
 There is sweetness from the honey up front and a biscuit flavor in the middle and a very faint hoppy note on the back.
-High Five has a nice faint hoppy sweet finish that lingers into a sweet honey biscuit after taste, which coats the mouth.
+High Five has a nice faint hoppy-sweet finish that lingers into a sweet honey biscuit aftertaste, which coats the mouth.
 When I had High Five on Tap at the Pike Brewery I knew it was excellent and had to review it for sure.
 It’s is most definitely A+ beer.
 I highly recommend it and would rush to have it again, and I can’t say enough good things about The Pike Brewery.
 Cheers!
 Please enjoy responsibly!

 Monday, July 11, 2016